Introduction

 - What is Electrical CAD / EDA software?

-It is software used to design, simulate, and document electrical and electronic systems. - Is PCB design part of EDA?
+Tools used to design, simulate, and document electrical and electronic systems. - Is PCB design included in all EDA tools?

 Conclusion

-Electrical CAD / EDA software is essential for designing reliable, compliant, and efficient electrical and electronic systems.
-From open-source tools for individuals to enterprise-grade platforms for large organizations, the market offers solutions for every need.
+Electrical CAD / EDA software is essential for designing reliable, manufacturable electrical and electronic systems.
+From open-source tools to enterprise-grade platforms, the market offers solutions for every skill level and industry.